 Below is the syllabus for my 8-week online class in commercial auditioning technique.
 Please contact my dear friend and colleague, Peter Pamela Rose of Acting Business Boot Camp, who administers class bookings, at firstname.lastname@example.org, for upcoming dates and pricing.

 COMMERCIAL CLASS SYLLABUS

-An agent from one of New York’s top commercial agencies will come in to answer questions about (and hopefully demystify) the actor/agent relationship, how best to meet and keep in touch with agents, the union/non-union dynamic these days, commercial contracts, what “conflicts” and “first-refusal” means and…well, whatever else you want to know about.
-The class will culminate in you reading copy and showing him/her just how awesome a commercial actor you’ve become!
+An agent from one of New York’s top commercial agencies will Zoom in to answer questions about (and hopefully demystify) the actor/agent relationship: how best to meet and keep in touch with agents, the union/non-union dynamic these days, navigating commercial contracts, what “conflicts” and “first-refusal” mean etc. They’ll also review a second self-tape that you’ll submit prior to class, as well as critique a live reading of a commercial script.